-The festival, which works to celebrate LGBTQIA+ cinema and stories, will feature over 200 queer films and the 6th Annual Trans, Nonbinary and Intersex Summit.
-The event is hosted by Warner Bros.
-Discovery and IMDb and will include both in-person and virtual screenings.
+The festival, which works to celebrate LGBTQIA+ cinema and stories, will feature over 200 queer films and the 7th Annual Trans, Nonbinary, and Intersex Summit.

 Check out abc7.com/pride for stories about the LGBTQIA+ community and their allies, and share your Pride with #abc7eyewitness.